tengstrand/lein-polylith/readme.md

   Starts a prompt for current workspace.

   Allows faster execution of all the commands from any directory.

-  The Unix commands 'cd', 'ls', 'cat', 'pwd' and 'open' are also supported.
-  Executing 'cd' with no arguments will take you to the workspace root.
-  It's only possible to go to a directory within the workspace.

   Type 'exit' or 'quit' to exit the prompt.